 - T= Time for emergency help.
 It is time to react fast and call 911 even if the symptoms stop.

 You may also read about the early signs of heart attack .

 -Feeling weakness in your leg, arm or face but only on one side of the body, if the stoke is on one side of the brain usually the symptoms are on the other side of the body.

 -Feeling confused and finding hard to understand things.

 -Problems with the vision, maybe a loss of vision for a short time or not being able to see on one side.

 -Having trouble to walk, having no balance and feeling dizzy.
 One moment you are ok and then the other you don’t have your balance, this means something is happening.

--Having sudden severe headache without having any reason, like it came out of nowhere.
+-Having sudden severe headache without having any reason, as it came out of nowhere.

-So, if you recognize some of these above mentioned symptoms, don’t wait, call for help immediately because it is really important to react fast in order to prevent the further damage.
+So, if you recognize some of these above-mentioned symptoms, don’t wait, call for help immediately because it is really important to react fast in order to prevent further damage.